mjstrasser/mjstrasser.github.io/_drafts/capturing-multipart-paths-in-spring-controller.md

 The second URI does not match at all.

 There is no simple way to extract multiple parts of a path into a single variable.
-I think this is because the Spring classes split the path into segments using slash characters.
+I think this is because the Spring classes split the path into segments using slash characters before matching each segment with a regular expression.

 A working solution is to get the entire path from the servlet request object and parse it locally.